ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 .. note::
-   The default settings are chosen to keep the memory usage low and the performance high.
-However, depending on the use case, the settings can be adjusted to optimize the memory usage and performance.
+   The default config options are chosen to keep the memory usage low and the performance high.
+However, depending on the use case, the configuration can be adjusted to optimize the memory usage and performance.